amrei-stammann/amrei-stammann.github.io/menu/research.md

 ### Work in Progress

+"Distribution Regression with Fixed Effects and Weakly Exogenous Regressors" with Philip Berger and Daniel Czarnowske

-"Latent Structures in Cross-Section Gravity Models" with Daniel Czarnowske
+"Latent Structures in Directed Network Models: With an Application to Cross-Section Gravity Models" with Daniel Czarnowske

+"Estimation of Two-Way Fixed Effects Logit Models via GMM" with Cavit Pakel

 "On the Incidental Parameter Problem in Fractional Response Models with Fixed Effects"

-"Distribution Regression with Fixed Effects and Weakly Exogenous Regressors" with Philip Berger and Daniel Czarnowske

 ### Software